credativ/elephant-shed/doc/chapter/limits.md

 Other versions are usable but not fully integrated in all components.
 This might make additional manual tuning necessary.

-All official supported versions are installable via the configured *apt.postgresql.org* repository.
+Packages for all PostgreSQL versions are installable via the *apt.postgresql.org* repository on Debian/Ubuntu, and *yum.postgresql.org* on RedHat/CentOS.
 Please see <https://apt.postgresql.org/> for more information.
-We intend to support newer versions of PostgreSQL as soon as they are released.